Skip to Main Content

 To learn more about my low, fixed price for helping you negotiate your divorce settlement, click here.

-Kenneth Peck is a certified Charleston Family Court Mediator with more than 40 years of experience as a divorce attorney.
-He uses his knowledge and experience to guide couples in negotiating divorce settlements so they can save money, complete the divorce process quicker, and get better outcomes than they would at trial.
+Catherine Marra is a Mediator with over 30 years of experience in Family Law, including 20 years in private practice and 10 years as a Family Court Magistrate.
+She uses her knowledge and experience to guide couples in negotiating divorce settlements so they can save money, complete the divorce process quicker, and get better outcomes than they would at trial.